 There are many different areas and courses that specialise in beauty therapy.
 Depending on your interests and work avenues this ranges from a Certificate II to a Diploma, with speciality areas of nails, make-up, body, hair removal and massage.

 1. Do your research with units in your course and qualifications

 If you need more information about your qualification, speak to a trainer or assessor at the training organisation.
 Ask for a tour of the premises and an opportunity to talk with the trainer/assessor to find out exactly what the course offers.

 Depending on your area of interest, you are required to have a formal beauty qualification to work in the beauty industry.
 You will need to do a combination of practical and theoretical study so make sure you commit to the required learning days and times.

 3. Work experience will provide you with clarification

 During or before your course you should seek work experience: observing and assisting where possible in a real work environment will provide you with experience in the industry plus give you a good indication of what a typical working day will look like.

 4. Think outside the box

-Securing a job or work experience as a receptionist in a cosmetic, hair or beauty salon will provide you with ideal experience and a great learning opportunity.
+Securing a job or work experience as a receptionist at a hair, cosmetic or beauty salon will provide you with the ideal experience and a great learning opportunity.
 Experience in retail is also an added bonus as retailing is a big part of the beauty industry.